Chocolate Peanut Butter Overnight Oats are a rich, creamy spin on the classic—easy to prep and full of chocolatey, nutty flavor.

 Ingredients

-- 2 and 1/2 tablespoons creamy peanut butter
+- 2-1/2 tablespoons creamy peanut butter

 - 1/4 teaspoon vanilla extract

-- pinch of salt
+- 1/8 teaspoon salt

-- 2/3 cup unsweetened almond milk, (or another milk)
+- 2/3 cup unsweetened almond milk or another milk

 - 1/2 cup old-fashioned oats

-- Optional: dark chocolate chips
+- Dark chocolate chips optional

 Instructions

-- ENJOY: When ready to eat, if desired, top with dark chocolate chips.
+- When ready to eat, if desired, top with dark chocolate chips.
 Store overnight oats in the fridge for up to 3 days.

 Recipe Notes